open-austin/influence-texas/README_DEV.rst

       docker-compose up -d

-The first time it's run `docker-compose` will pull down generic python and postgres images.
+The first time it's run, `docker-compose` will pull down generic python and postgres images.
 After that, it will install dependendencies specific to the app and start up a server for the `influencetx` app at http://localhost:5120/.